 Navigate to the Inputs tab.
 Select Add Input > Remote Guests > Add remote guests.
 (You can also go to Settings: Project Format and select Remote guests tab under User Interface.)

 A Guests tab will open.
-Within this panel are two tabs, Invite and Chat.
+Within this panel are two tabs, Settings and Chat.

-When Invite is selected, you will see a Guest link, which you can copy to your clipboard and send to your guest(s) (via email, a messaging app, etc.) You can add up to five (5) guests.
+When Settings is selected, you will see a Guest link, which you can copy to your clipboard and send to your guests (via email, a messaging app, etc.)

 This guest link will remain constant with your Studio project unless you click Reset guest link.
 Note that different projects will have different URLs.